FlorianCHA/snakevir/docs/source/index.rst

    :alt: Snakevir Logo

 .. toctree::
-   :caption: About CulebrONT
+   :caption: About snakevir
-   :name: about_culebront
+   :name: about_snakevir
    :maxdepth: 2

    ABOUT.rst